Can the Rihanna/Chris Brown story shed light on your relationship?

 In this sort of situation, the recognition that it's time to go is personal.
 Trust yourself.
 Get whatever help and support you need to begin to extricate yourself from the relationship.
 This can be a cold, hard truth that you do not want, but from acceptance comes the beginning of your healing.

 If you are partnered with someone who is actually not in a relationship with you, the only way out of the suffering from this kind of connection is to walk head on into the pain of leaving.
 This is how you will give yourself time and space to grieve the loss and ultimately build a better life.
-7 Signs Your Partner Is A Sex Addict
+7 Subtle Signs Your Man Is Addicted To Sex (And NOT In A Good Way)

 Paldrom Catharine Collins is a former Tibetan Buddhist nun and co-author of "A Couple's Guide to Sexual Addiction: A Step-by-Step Plan to Rebuild Trust & Restore Intimacy."
 Working with her husband and sex addiction expert George Collins at Compulsion Solutions, Paldrom counsels individuals and couples across the country.